 This bicameral system proved cumbersome and ineffective and was superseded in November of 1959 when the Faculty ratified a new Constitution that created the current Faculty Senate, now completing its fifty-first year.
 Initially, the Senate met infrequently and was cautious in exercising its recommendatory powers.
 In the Sixties, though, the organization began to become increasingly active, gradually assuming responsibility for revising the Faculty Handbook, choosing Piper nominees, recommending developmental leaves, appointing faculty committees, and making recommendations on virtually every issue impinging upon faculty interests.

 For a few years the Senate’s influence was quite direct because its Chair sat as a voting member of the Executive Council (the equivalent of the current President’s Cabinet).
-This privilege was lost with a change of administration, but lines of communication are kept open through a monthly meeting of the President’s Academic Advisory Group and less frequent meetings with the Council of Deans and Faculty Senate Liaisons.
+This privilege was lost with a change of administration, but lines of communication are kept open through a monthly meeting of the President’s Academic Advisory Group, weekly meetings with the Council of Deans and semesterly meetings with Faculty Senate Liaisons.

 By the very nature of its predominantly recommendatory functions, the Senate’s role is often reactive.
 However, it has on occasion taken leadership in initiating important changes, e.g., the move from a six- to a five-day week, the creation of the Advisory and Hearing Committees, and the drafting and adoption of our Financial Exigency Statement.